Largo Public Library: The modern library

 In the middle of the 1990s concerns arose on how to deal with the issue of an awkward parking lot entrance, but quickly morphed into the suggestion of a new library facility.
 After collecting funding from sales-tax through the "Penny for Pinellas" tax initiative, the new facility opened on July 31, 2005.
 Also to help clearly define the overall goal of the institution within the community the official name of the facility was changed to Largo Public Library.
 The 90,300 square foot library opened under the direction of Casey McPhee and more than doubled the size of the previous facility.
 Within the first year of opening the library hired 72 staff, had 200 volunteers, welcomed more than 558,000 visitors, circulated 683,000 items, had 28,000 workshop attendees, and answered 85,000 reference questions.

-Largo Public Library has a long history of "firsts" in technology; it was the first library in Pinellas County to use barcode (1994) and then Radio Frequency Identification (RFID) technology to check in/out patron materials.
-When the current library opened in 2005, patrons were able use RFID technology at four self check out stations located on the first floor.
+Largo Public Library has a long history of "firsts" in technology; it was the first library in Pinellas County to use barcodes (1994) and then radio-frequency identification (RFID) technology to check patron materials in and out.
+When the current library opened in 2005, patrons were able use RFID technology at four self check-out stations located on the first floor.
 This option is crucial to serving the huge influx of visitors that the library continues to assist each year.

-Starting in January 2008, library patrons had the added convenience of a full service Drive-Through window for returning materials, picking up hold requests and other library related transactions.
+Starting in January 2008, library patrons had the added convenience of a full service drive-through window for returning materials, picking up hold requests and other library related transactions.
 The Drive-Through enables the library to serve a diverse group including the elderly, parents of young children and the mobility challenged.

-In 2013 the library upgraded its RFID system to comply with current standards and also added an Automatic Materials Handler (AMH), which checks in and sorts materials.
+In 2013 the library upgraded its RFID system to comply with current standards and also added an automatic materials handler, which checks in and sorts materials.
 These additions have enabled Largo Public Library staff to re-focus on customer service and programming for their community, despite budget cuts that reduced staffing levels during the recession.
 This shift in focus was rewarded in 2018 when Largo Public Library was named The Florida Library Association Library of the Year.